samvictor/fcms/README.md

 Copy the piece of code that sets the `config` variable.

 Open the */public/fcms/settings.js* file again paste the code into that settings file.

+While you're here, also set the *"tab_title"* variable.
+This will be the title that shows up in browser tabs.

 When you're done, you should have a */public/fcms/settings.js* file that looks like this:

 ```
 settings = {
+    'tab_title': 'My Site'
 };

 // Initialize Firebase